-- 1. It criminalizes "sexual acts" involving "children", regardless of their consent. - A "child" is defined as someone under the age of 16. - 2.
-Most sections refer to offences committed by people over 18 but you ought to know that according to the law, a sexual act with a "child", committed by anybody of any age, is illegal, regardless of consent.
+- 1. It criminalizes "sexual acts" involving "children", regardless of their consent.
+A "child" is defined as someone under the age of 16. - act with a "child", committed by anybody of any age, is illegal, regardless of consent.

 What is a "sexual act"?